semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 #### name in metadata

-The value of the `name` property, which is a string, in the `metadata` context defines the name of the `secrets` bucket.
-This `name` value will be used in the Pipeline YAML file for importing a specific `secrets` bucket or as an argument to the `sem delete secrets` command for deleting a specific `secrets` bucket.
+The value of the `name` property, which is a string, in the `metadata` context defines the name of the secret.
+This `name` value will be used in the Pipeline YAML file for importing a specific secret or as an argument to the `sem delete secret` command for deleting a specific secret.

-The value of each `name` property should be unique among all `secrets` buckets that exists under the same organization and must only contain ASCII characters, dashes and underscores – space characters are not allowed.
+The value of each `name` property should be unique among all secrets that exist under the same organization and must only contain ASCII characters, dashes and underscores – space characters are not allowed.

 ### data: